UniMath/agda-unimath/src/group-theory/subgroups-abelian-groups.lagda.md

   contains-zero-subset-congruence-Ab =
     contains-unit-subset-congruence-Group (group-Ab A) R

-  is-closed-under-add-subset-congruence-Ab :
+  is-closed-under-addition-subset-congruence-Ab :
-    is-closed-under-add-subset-Ab A subset-congruence-Ab
+    is-closed-under-addition-subset-Ab A subset-congruence-Ab
-  is-closed-under-add-subset-congruence-Ab =
+  is-closed-under-addition-subset-congruence-Ab =
     is-closed-under-multiplication-subset-congruence-Group (group-Ab A) R

-  is-closed-under-neg-subset-congruence-Ab :
+  is-closed-under-negatives-subset-congruence-Ab :
-    is-closed-under-neg-subset-Ab A subset-congruence-Ab
+    is-closed-under-negatives-subset-Ab A subset-congruence-Ab
-  is-closed-under-neg-subset-congruence-Ab =
+  is-closed-under-negatives-subset-congruence-Ab =
-    is-closed-under-inv-subset-congruence-Group (group-Ab A) R
+    is-closed-under-inverses-subset-congruence-Group (group-Ab A) R

   subgroup-congruence-Ab : Subgroup-Ab l2 A
   subgroup-congruence-Ab = subgroup-congruence-Group (group-Ab A) R